-At many places in the Czech Republic, the limit value for polycyclic aromatic hydrocarbons (PAHs) is exceeded.
-As their determination is one of the conditions for the identification of air pollution sources, a GC-MS analyser for PAHs was purchased at the CHMI branch in Ústí nad Labem - it replaced the existing equipment for measuring benzo[a]pyrene and other PAHs at this branch.
-As part of the renewal of the technique for ensuring calibrations for the measurement of pollutants, the QCL was equipped with an infrared spectrometer with Fourier transform with accessories which measures CO concentrations and sums of total hydrocarbons at the order of nmol/mol.
+Fig. 11 Gas chromatograph with FID detector for determination of volatile organic compounds (VOCs) in outdoor air (Photo: CQL Prague Libuš) Because at many places in the Czech Republic, the limit value for polycyclic aromatic hydrocarbons (PAHs) is exceeded and their determination is one of the conditions for the identification of sources, a GC-MS analyser for PAHs was purchased to the CHMI Regional Office in Ústí nad Labem - it replaced there the existing equipment for measuring benzo[a]pyrene and other PAHs.
+As part of the renewal of the technique for ensuring calibrations for the measurement of pollutants, the QCL was retrofitted with an infrared spectrometer with Fourier transform with accessories measuring CO concentrations and sums of total hydrocarbons at the order of nmol/mol.
 The OPE SIMIR 3 project aim enabled the renewal of special equipment for measuring air pollution in the NAQMN in 2018-2019.
-An automatic station for diluting samples and standards was placed in the CQL in Prague-Libuš which, in conjunction with the ICP-MS, reduces the uncertainty of the accredited method for the analysis of so-called heavy metals (HMs) in the ambient air.
+An automatic station for diluting samples and standards was placed in the CQL at the Prague-Libuš station which, in conjunction with the ICP-MS, reduces the uncertainty of the accredited method for the analysis of so-called heavy metals (HMs) in the ambient air.
 It is also used in the analysis of HMs in atmospheric precipitation to determine deposition and facilitates the preparation of standards.
-The location of the tandem analyser of the size concentration of particles SMPS + APS in the Prague-Libus locality enables online measurement of particles in the air in the range of 5 nm to 10 $\mu$ m - the data can be used to model the processes of particle formation that take place in the atmosphere.
-The existing equipment for measuring the amount of organic and elemental carbon in the air from exposed filters was also replaced, and the NAOMN was also equipped with new samplers to expand the measurement of HMs and PAHs.
-The acquired drone with sufficient load capacity serves as a carrier for instruments for measuring air quality.
-With its help, it is thus possible to measure the vertical profiles of pollutant concentrations and the size distribution of suspended particles.
+The tandem analyser of the size concentration of particles SMPS + APS at the Prague- Libus station enables online measurement of particles in the air in the range of 5 nm to 10 μ m - the data can be used to model the processes of particle formation that take place in the atmosphere.
+The existing equipment for measuring the amount of organic and elemental carbon in the air from exposed filters was also replaced, and the NAQMN was also equipped with new samplers to expand the measurement of HMs and PAHs.
+The acquired drone with sufficient load capacity serves as a carrier for instruments for measuring air quality (Fig. 12).
+With its help, it is possible to measure the vertical profiles of pollutant concentrations and the size distribution of suspended particles.
 The use of a suitable flight mode allows mapping the distribution of concentrations in horizontal and vertical areas.
 The particle counter using a drone can be used to detect changes in the mass concentrations of suspended particles, as well as possible changes in the size spectrum of particles with altitude and their distribution in vertical and horizontal areas.
 These measurements, extended to the third dimension, provide hitherto unknown information on changes in concentration fields (spatial and temporal) under different meteorological conditions.
-The use of a thermal camera enables remote temperature measurement in the smoke trails of sources or in the trails from cooling towers.
-It can be used for stationary mounting in long-term monitoring mode, as well as expedition and measurements while moving, especially in combination with a drone; is also used in diagnostics of measuring instruments in the COL.
+By using the thermal camera it is possible to make remote temperature measurement in smoke trails of sources or in trails from cooling towers; it can be used for stationary mounting in long-term monitoring mode, as well as expedition and measurements while moving, especially in combination with a drone and it also can be used in diagnostics of measuring instruments in the CQL.